Neo45666/Data_Analysis_R-_programming/README.md

 ## About the data

-The data to be used is in the file on Blackboard titled JapanEScooterData.csv Look at summer days, and only use daylight hours which is defined by having solar radiation (MJ/m2) values greater than 0 when the scheme was functioning.
+The data to be used is titled JapanEScooterData.csv Examine summer days, considering only daylight hours characterized by solar radiation (MJ/m2) values greater than 0 during operational periods.
+Collected a sample of the subset of data for analysis, employed a number as a seed to randomly select 500 observations for this analyses.
+Eliminated any redundant variables where only one value remains.
+This refined subset of data was utilized for this analysis.
-After you have completed the instructions above for selecting the subgroup of the data to analyse, use your studentID as a seed to then select a random sample of 500 observations to use for your analyses.
-You should remove any redundant variables (where only one value remains in that variable).
-This subset of the data is what you should use for the rest of this assessment.
-You must only analyse the specified data.
-No other data should be considered for this assessment.